release-engineering/pom-manipulation-ext/guide/misc.md

 ### POM Cleanup

+#### Version Range Resolving

+PME will automatically resolve ranges in versions in plugins and dependencies.
+This is active by default and may be disabled by setting `resolveRanges` to false.
+It will replace the range by a suitable concrete version determined by resolving the remote metadata and finding the largest version that matches the range specification.

+**Note:** Currently ranges within properties are not supported.

 #### Repository And Reporting Removal

 If the property `repoReportingRemoval` (*Deprecated property `repo-reporting-removal`*) is set, PME will remove all reporting and repository sections (including profiles) from the POM files.